growilabs/growi-docs/docs/en/guide/tutorial/create_page.md

     <img :src="$withBase('/assets/images/tutorial_page1.png')" alt="page">
 1. After editing, click the "Create" button.
-    - The page will be created and can be viewed as shown in the image.
+    - The page will be created and can be viewed as shown in the image below.
     - The page toolbar in the upper right corner of the screen allows you to switch between viewing mode, editing mode, and [HackMD](/en/guide/features/hackmd.html) mode.

     <img :src="$withBase('/assets/images/tutorial_page2.png')" alt="page">